Fabien-Morrow/aot-iis-auth-mwe/README.md

 * In **development** (`dotnet run`):

-  * Swagger loads and lists endpoints ✅
+  * Swagger loads and lists endpoint ✅
-  * Endpoints are reachable ✅
+  * Endpoint is reachable ✅

 * In **production** (via IIS reverse proxy):